Books are a great way to exercise our brains.

 If you enjoyed reading this article, consider joining my free weekly email newsletter and get tons of guides like this in PDF.

-I also share weekly updates regarding book summaries that help people boost their mindset and learn key ideas from books fast.
+I also share weekly updates regarding book summaries that help people boost their mindset and quickly learn key ideas from books.

 Feel free to share this article with your friends and help them read any boring book fast.